Claude A. Swanson: Merchant to teacher to lawyer

 Swanson studied under Celestia Parrish then worked for his father in the family business, and taught as a schoolteacher himself for two years (for $30/month when he was 15 and 16 years old) when the bright tobacco market collapsed in 1876.

 When Virginia's fiscal crisis meant teachers were not paid, and having earned enough to fund his further studies, Swanson entered the new state agricultural college in Blacksburg, Virginia Polytechnic Institute and State University (or Virginia Tech).
 Another family financial crisis led him and his brother to work in Danville as clerks in John Carter's grocery.

 Four Danville Methodists lent Swanson funds to attend Randolph Macon College in Ashland.
 He graduated in 1885 after winning oratorical prizes and editing the college newspaper as well as the Hanover and Caroline News.
-He then went to Charlottesville and received a law degree from the University of Virginia.
+He then went to Charlottesville and received a degree from the University of Virginia School of Law, graduating in 1886.

 After admission to the Virginia Bar, Swanson set up a legal practice in Chatham, the Pittsylvania county seat.